Welcome to my very first recap! The Story of Minglan Episode 1!

 The main wife is pissed off of course because these gifts are for her eldest daughter’s wedding and the son of a concubine is essentially ruining everything.
 Evident by her calling him “the little bastard”.

-Minglan’s father, Sheng Hong thinks it’s better that the relatives stop the competition because the boy winning (aka Gu Ting Ye) is the someone they brought with them to the wedding while the relatives argue differently.
+Sheng Hong thinks it’s better that the relatives stop the competition because they brought Gu Tingye to the wedding.
+And Gu Tingye is currently winning the competition.

 They think because the gifts were delivered to the Sheng family, the gifts are now the Sheng’s so if one of the household sons wants to use them in a competition then they should be the ones stopping the competition.

-Then also tells her servant to reach out to her husband’s servant (who usually performs the beatings – Dongrong) so they could plan how her son could get away with lighter beatings.
-She’s very clever and also the one heavily favored upon by Sheng Hong.
+While also telling her servant to reach out to her husband’s servant (who usually performs the beatings – Dongrong) so they could plan how her son could get away with lighter beatings.

-Then afterwards Gu Ting Ye acquaints himself with Changbai because he’s interested in one of military maps that Changbai is studying and here is where they become friends.
-They swap their nicknames with each other.
+Afterwards Gu Ting Ye acquaints himself with Changbai because he’s interested in one of military maps that Changbai dropped.
+They share the same sentiment for lost territories and become friends.

-We then move into some intimate moments with Minglan and her mother where her mother lectures her about not standing out since this attention will harm her in the long run.
-Her mother knows about the dynamics of the current family and doesn’t want Minglan to get hurt.
+Minglan’s mother lectures her about standing out.
+Because this attention and praise will harm her in the long run.
+She understands that the Sheng family has underlying dynamics and doesn’t want Minglan to get hurt.

 She tells her daughter that the eldest daughter has the backing of her mother’s powerful family and her fourth sister has the backing of her mother’s favored status while she has none of that.
 Her mother explains her situation and how she got marriage here.